Doing my pre-workout meditation has completely changed the way I feel about exercising and the way in which I exercise.

-Meditating before exercising has given me an increased appreciation of my body and has helped me to take my exercise to a new level.
+By meditating before exercising I’ve increased my appreciation of my body and I’ve taken my exercise to a new level.

 Many people wrongly think that when you meditate, you must sit with your eyes closed.
 In truth, there are lots of meditations that include physical exercise.
-Two of the most popular include Tai Chi and yoga, both of which traditionally involve meditation.
-[READ: Tai Chi Meditation]
+Two of the most popular include Tai Chi and yoga, both of which traditionally involve meditation

 Your pre-workout meditation should be a time to focus your mind and tune-in to your body.
 It is an opportunity to let go of your day so that you can truly put your all into working out.